dviggiano/maze-factory/README.md

 ## Features and functionality

+* Handle maze and icon rendering on Android
 * Prompt users to rate the app
 * Replace native alerts with custom modals that match the rest of the app
 * Allow users to share mazes via text, etc.